cnharrison/dice-witch/README.md

 npx wrangler secret put DISCORD_CLIENT_SECRET --config cloudflare/wrangler.web-api.jsonc
 ```

+Secrets Store bindings also work.
+The application will refuse to run if a required secret is missing.

-## Build and provision
+## Build and deploy

-Build the frontend with the same public origin and Discord application ID configured in the Web/API Worker:
+Build the frontend using the same public origin and Discord application ID configured in the Web/API Worker:

 ```bash
 VITE_API_BASE=https://your-domain.example \